Formed in the Jesuit tradition of education, Kralovec is dedicated to community-engaged learning in service of equity, justice, and the common good.

 He is responsible for animating, integrating, and deepening faculty, staff, and student engagement with the Jesuit values that drive the mission of Georgetown University.
 He previously served as program director for Georgetown’s Urban & Regional Planning program, where he played a central role in establishing the growing program.
 Prior to Georgetown, he served on the White House Council on Strong Cities, Strong Communities (SC2), an inter-agency initiative created by President Obama in 2012 to spark economic rebound in distressed urban communities across the country.
 At SC2, Kralovec managed the deployment of technical assistance, collection of community-based data, program communications, and promotion of national best practices.
 As a legislative assistant at the U.S. Department of Justice (DOJ), Kralovec conducted research and prepared DOJ witnesses for congressional hearings.

-Kralovec has contributed to national conversations about community engagement, Jesuit values, and the integration of professional ethics in community-engaged pedagogy.
+Kralovec has contributed to national conversations about community engagement, Jesuit values, and pedagogy for professional students.
 He has authored numerous articles and served as co-editor for Evidence Matters, the U.S. Department of Housing and Urban Development’s quarterly research publication covering policy innovation in housing and community development.
 He was distinguished with the Robert Berne Award for Leadership at New York University where he served as research manager at the Furman Center for Real Estate and Urban Policy, as well as the Dean's Service Award at Georgetown's School of Continuing Studies for efforts to incorporate Jesuit values into the pedagogy of the school.

 He holds a Master's of Urban Planning from New York University and a Bachelor of Arts from the University of Notre Dame.